NoobTaco/NoobTacoUIv2/README.md

 [![GitHub Workflow Status (event)](https://img.shields.io/github/workflow/status/noobtaco/NoobTacoUIv2/CI?label=CI&logo=github&style=for-the-badge)](https://github.com/NoobTaco/NoobTacoUIv2/actions?query=workflow%3ACI) [![GitHub Workflow Status (event)](https://img.shields.io/github/workflow/status/NoobTaco/NoobTacoUIv2/Release?logo=github&style=for-the-badge)](https://github.com/NoobTaco/NoobTacoUIv2/actions?query=workflow%3ARelease) [![GitHub All Releases](https://img.shields.io/github/downloads/NoobTaco/NoobTacoUIv2/total?logo=github&style=for-the-badge)](https://github.com/NoobTaco/NoobTacoUIv2/releases/latest)

-NoobTacoUIv2 is an ElvUI Profile that uses the [Nord Theme](https://www.nordtheme.com/) Color palette.
-The theme is dark, just not as dark as default ElvUI.
+NoobTacoUIv2 is an ElvUI Profile that is bassed off of NoobTacoUI.
+The theme is dark, just not as dark as default ElvUI or default NTUI.
+This theme uses one chat window instead of two and brightens several areas up giving you more screen space.

 **Supports:**

 -   Retail (Shadowlands)
--   Classic
+-   Wrath of the Lich King Classic
 -   Burning Crusade Classic
--   Wrath of the Lich King Classic
+-   Classic Era

 No need to download separate installs for different versions.
-All game versions are now contained in one download.
+All game versions are contained in one download.

 # Features

--   NoobTacoUIv2 is a dark theme based off of the popular Nord Theme.
+-   NoobTacoUIv2 is a mildly dark theme based off of the popular Nord Theme.
 It is not as contrasty as the default profile in an attempt to reduce eye strain from prolonged WoW sessions.
--   Modern font's making it easier to read information text and game text.
+-   It uses modern font's making it easier to read information and game text.
--   Elite unitframe overlay.
-The default elite dragon fits perfectly with NoobTacoUIv2's target unitframe. _With option to toggle overlay_.
+-   Minimal look and feel with 2 actionbars showing.
+The theme is configured with 3 other actionbars that are revealed when you mouse over.
--   DPS/Tank and Healer profile setup.
+-   Game minimenu is at the top center of the screen.
+Shown when moused over.

 ### Download from your favorite addon hosts